-It is not anticipated that additional accounts will be required in the short term, however should a platform be identified as valuable to supporting Council's digital marketing goals and objectives then a business case should be made to the Coordinator Marketing and Communications outlining why the account is needed.
+It is anticipated that additional accounts may be required in the short term due to changing trends (e.g TikTok).
+If a platform is identified as valuable to supporting Council's digital marketing goals and objectives then a business case should be made to the Team Leader Marketing and Communications outlining why the account is needed.